 Sustainable Criteria - Through the lens of Sustainable Development, Community, Production, and Materials

-Sustainably Harvested Wood: We look for toy makers that work with materials from sustainable managed and harvested forests.
+Sustainably Harvested Wood: We look for toy makers that work with materials from sustainably managed and harvested forests.

 Up-cycled: Anything that has been made from already existing materials, fabrics, metals or fibers.
 These are often reclaimed from previously made clothing and accessories and reworked into new ones.
 Fibers can also be re-purposed from pre-existing fabric, re-spun and reused for new garments.